paulocsanz/railway-alarm/README.md

   Key used to sign the WebHook with HMAC SHA256, signature is sent in the X-HUB-SIGNATURE-256 header

-- RAILWAY_SERVICE_ID
+- RAILWAY_MONITORED_SERVICE_ID

   ID of service to monitor

 - WebHook or PagerDuty

-  To trigger any action from the alarm the WebHook and/or PagerDuty integration must be configured, check their sections to properly configure it
+  To trigger any action from the alarm you must set the WebHook and/or PagerDuty integration, check their sections to properly configure them

-### Thresholds
+### Limits

 These are the alarms that can be configured.